ethorneloe/azure-apps-jobs-github-runners/README.md

     --output none
    ```

-Create the container apps job with the required secrets and keyvault ref, github data and all that stuff.
-Talk about options for repos and labels here.  self-hosted is the default which is what will use here.

-Create the LAW

 Check the logs in the LAW after a few minutes.
 Should see KEDA scaler has been built.

 ## Testing the Solution